Owner Portal Tenant Portal

 What Landlord Insurance Actually Covers

-A landlord policy — often written on a dwelling-fire form such as a DP-3 — is built for rented property.
+A DP-3 landlord policy is built for rented property.
 Core coverages typically include:

 • Dwelling: the physical structure, against fire, wind, and other covered perils.

-• Other structures: detached garages, fences, sheds, and ADUs on the property.
+• Other structures: detached garages, fences, sheds, and ADUs and DADUs on the property.

 • Liability: your defense and damages if a tenant or guest is injured and you're found responsible — often the most important coverage in the policy.

-• Loss of rental income (fair rental value): replaces the rent you lose while the property is uninhabitable after a covered loss.
+• Loss of rental income (fair rental value): replaces the rent you lose while the property is uninhabitable after a covered loss — critical if a fire forces a tenant out for months.

 • Landlord's personal property: items you own and leave on-site, like appliances or maintenance equipment.